signals-protocol/signals-v0/website/docs/quickstart/index.md

 # Quick Start: Join Prediction Markets

-Learn how to participate in signals-v0 prediction markets in 5 minutes.
+Learn how to participate in Signals prediction markets in 5 minutes.

 ## What You Can Do

-On signals-v0, you can:
+On Signals, you can:

 - **Trade range securities** on continuous outcomes (asset prices, indices, etc.)
 - **Express precise predictions** by buying specific price ranges